eduvpn/documentation/MULTI_PROFILE.md

     $ sudo systemctl enable --now openvpn-server@default-office-{0,1}
     $ sudo systemctl enable --now openvpn-server@default-admin-{0,1}

+If you changed UDP/TCP ports, you also need to update the firewall configuration in `/etc/vpn-server-node/firewall.php`.

 Regenerate and restart the firewall:

     $ sudo vpn-server-node-generate-firewall --install